siddharthk004/siddharthk004/README.md

 - 👋 Hi, I’m @siddharthk004
 - 👀 I’m interested in backend development
 - 🌱 I’m currently learning frontend dev
-- 💞️ I’m looking to the internships / job
+- 💞️ I’m looking to the new Opportunites
 - 📫 How to reach me siddharthkardile5@gmail.com
 - 😄 Pronouns: siddharth
 - ⚡ Fun fact: learn many languages and automation also angular and now going in react js